eth-protocol-fellows/cohort-five/projects/2D-eODS.md

 :::warning
 A sketch of the proposed specification changes to the consensus layer is included below.
-Durring the implementation of the project these changes might extended, get altered or be removed.
+During the implementation of the project these changes might extended, get altered or be removed.
 :::

 ### eODS subfeature 1